Robeson County, North Carolina: Early history and colonial era

 The Lumber River as seen from the boat launch at Princess Ann near Orrum.

 Indigenous people have lived in the region as early as 20,000 BC, though little is known about those who lived there in the pre-colonial and early colonial eras.
 Archeological excavations in the area eventually encompassing Robeson County have uncovered glass beads—often used by Native Americans in trade, pottery, and clay pipes.
 Archeologist Stanley Knick concluded that the land had been inhabited continuously from 12,000 BC in the early Paleo-Indian period through the Archaic and Woodland periods and up to the present.
-The earliest written mention of Native Americans in the area is a 1725 map compiled by John Herbert, which identified four Siouan-speaking communities near Drowning Creek—later known as the Lumber River.
+The earliest written mention of Native Americans in the area is a 1725 map compiled by John Herbert, which identified tribes near Drowning Creek—later known as the Lumber River.

 The Native American/American Indian-descent people (Note: There are various theories on the origins of this group.
 The descendants of this community have historically described themselves as "Indian" and been labeled as such in historical documents.
 However, younger generations in the 21st century often identify themselves as "Native American".) in the Lumber River valley eventually coalesced into a series of farming communities collectively dubbed "Scuffletown" by whites but known by inhabitants as "the Settlement".
 The date of Scuffletown's formation is unknown as was its actual location.
 Some scholars believe it was in the vicinity of the later town of Pembroke while others place it at Moss Neck.
 Historians Adolph Dial and David K. Eliades believed it was a mobile community.
 Others still believe the name applied broadly to any concentration of Indians in the area.
+Mary C. Noment, who wrote "The Lowry History," asserted that Robeson County had the largest free Black settlement in North Carolina, believing they were descended from runaway slaves, who were "free negros or mulattos", with one reporter referring to it as "The Mulatto Capital".